kammitama5/kammitama5.github.io/_posts/2017-7-5-Wednesday-July-5th.md

 - In sailing culture and on the water, contrary to television, no-one really cares for the powerboats.
   Someone once yelled "All you needed was a license and a cheque book" at some powerboat.
+Becoming a good sailor takes time and patience.
+  My friend lives on a boat and is *really* good for his age, but he has a *lot* of mileage on the water.
+Most people who are serious tend to spend a lot of time on the water because they love it, not for water-cooler conversation about "being on a boat".

+- You'll see these guys (mostly guys...it's a sausage-fest!) and as they're passing by the boats, one will catch their eyes, and they'll make a remark about how beautiful the make or model is.
+It's very much a craft.
+I'd like to join a sailing club within the next year to regularly go sailing every other weekend or so.

-- It's telling, because often you don't find powerboaters who have the same kind of consideration (and skill-level) as you do some of the other boaters.
+- In terms of powerboats, you often you don't find powerboaters who have the same kind of consideration (and skill-level) as you do some of the other boaters.
 And..the powerboaters tend to *love* speeding.
   Not great on a night like July 4th, where boats in the marina are